“I get plenty of protein just from the plants that I’m eating, and I think there is a huge misconception about how much protein we actually need.”

 Harrys.com: A superior shave at an affordable price.
 Type in my coupon code “ROLL” at purchase for $5 off your starter set and get an entire month’s worth of shaving for just $10 when you visit Harrys.com.

 Boll & Branch: The first honest and transparent bedding company that only uses sustainable and responsible methods of sourcing and manufacturing.
-Go to BollandBranch.com today for 20% off your entire order by typing in promo code “RICHROLL”.
+Go to BollandBranch.com today for $50 off your first set of sheets by typing in promo code RICHROLL at checkout.

 Background, Context & Reference: